Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

 + src:
     + bash: bash scripts to generate individual species R scripts
     + data: R scripts for data download and assessment
+    + hpc: scripts (primarily slurm) for running analyses on HPC
     + indiv: R scripts for individual species modeling and forecasting; automatically created by shell scripts in src/bash
     + run-indiv: R scripts to run individual species scripts in src/indiv in